Jason Eppink: Astoria Scum River Bridge

 In late 2009, frustrated with a sidewalk perpetually covered by residue from a leaking drainage pipe, Jason Eppink and frequent collaborator Posterchild constructed a footbridge from recycled wood and installed it at the site of the leak.
 The bridge and the press it attracted embarrassed authorities into fixing the decades-old problem.

 Kickbackstarter

 In 2011, to poke fun at the increasing popularity of crowdfunding, Jason Eppink created a parody Kickstarter campaign to raise money so he could fund his friends’ Kickstarter campaigns.

-Notable Curatorial Projects
+Notable curatorial projects

 We Tripped El Hadji Diouf

 In 2012, Jason Eppink curated an installation of animated GIFs by members of Something Awful in response to a Photoshop challenge, “What tripped El Hadji Diouf?”
 Participants modified an animated GIF of the unpopular soccer player so he appeared to be tripped by a variety of sight gags and pop culture references.
 The 35 selected GIFs were displayed in a 50-foot-wide projection in the lobby of Museum of the Moving Image.
 In 2015, the project appeared for the first time in the United Kingdom at the National Museum of Football, as part of the exhibition Out of Play - Technology & Football.